 - Installation of the new flooring - Most bamboo flooring will cost approximately $5 per square foot, uninstalled.
 This means that the total price for the family room would be $1250.
 This does not include the cost of any vapor barriers or foam underlay that many homeowners choose to use as well.
 If the project is not tackled on a DIY basis, the homeowner can assume an increase in the square foot price for the installation, and HardwoodInstaller.com places the price at nearly $20 per square foot, installed, for the complete project.

 - Additional materials costs for the DIY might include an insulating underlay, glue or adhesive, stains and sealants, and any recommended cleansers.
 Generally, all new bamboo flooring demands a veneer to ensure the best results, and most cost no more than $40 per container.

 Additional considerations and costs

 - Even experienced property owners can discover that replacing the subflooring is beyond their skill level and will hire a carpenter to tackle the installation of plywood over a concrete base or of new floor joists.
-The carpenter will charge between $20 and $35 per hour, and should need no more than a full business day to complete a project of this size.
+The carpenter will charge between $70, and should need no more than a full business day to complete a project of this size.